ruby-no-kai/ruby25/jj1bdx.en.md

 # Kenji Rikitake

 Kenji Rikitake is a software engineer working on computers since 1974.
-His recent interests in programming include the BEAM ecosystem of Erlang and Elixir programming languages and rediscovering object-oriented programming systems.
+His recent interests in programming include the BEAM ecosystem of Erlang and Elixir programming languages and rediscovering object-oriented programming systems, as well as hard problems of the real-world concurrency-oriented programming.

-In many social networking systems including GitHub, Kenji's handle is `@jj1bdx`, the lower-cased callsign of his primary amateur radio station since 1976.
+In many social networking systems such as GitHub, Kenji's handle is `@jj1bdx`, the lower-cased callsign of his primary amateur radio station since 1976.